-Meanwhile, a draft Totalizator Regulation legislation approves the distribution of gambling information brochures and displaying notices related to counselling services in any area of a premises that offers totalizator betting.
+Meanwhile, draft Totalisator Regulation legislation approves the distribution of gambling information brochures and displaying notices related to counselling services in any area of a premises that offers totalisator betting.

-Gambling in New South Wales is currently regulated by the Betting and Racing Act 1998 and the Betting and Racing Regulation 2012, along with the Totalizator Act 1997 and the Totalizator Regulation 2012.
+Gambling in New South Wales is currently regulated by the Betting and Racing Act 1998 and the Betting and Racing Regulation 2012, along with the Totalisator Act 1997 and the Totalisator Regulation 2012.

 The regulations will expire on 1 September 2022.
-If successful, the new regulations – titled the Betting and Racing Regulation 2022 and the Totalizator Regulation 2022 – will support both Acts.
+If successful, the new regulations – entitled the Betting and Racing Regulation 2022 and the Totalisator Regulation 2022 – will support both Acts.